HengguangZhou/CSC420rohan/README.md

 ```

 ### Dataset
-Data image file are in the data directory
+Data image file are in the data/